thilinasandaru1/gulp-less-starter/README.md

    </h1>
 </p>

-> A less based starter kit comile less into css, uglify js and provide dev-server
+> A less based starter kit compile less into css, compress javascript and provide a dev-server

+## Usage